 It is possible to file a design application in a convention country up to six months after first filing a design application in Australia.
 Further information is available on request.

 There is no such thing as a worldwide design registration.

 Types of Registration

-Conventional registration extends to nearly all conventional products.
-Some limited exclusions may apply to buildings.
+Registration extends to nearly all conventional products.
+Some exclusions apply to buildings.

 The number of representations that are required to show a design will depend on the complexity of the design.

 The following representations are recommended: